PathwayCommons/pcviz/README.md

 To serve networks better, PCViz can utilize cached network data.
 The data folder for the cache files is set within the properties file using the

+*TODO:* it won't cache co-citations due to iHope service is discontinued (we're still looking for other options)

 To prepare those caches, you need to

 1. Clean up your `cache.folder`